Skip to Content

 Pin these banana nut breakfast bars for later

 Would you like a reminder of this quick breakfast on the go?
-Just pin this image to one of your cooking boards on Pinterest so that you can easily find it later.Banana Nut Breakfast Bars
+Just pin this image to one of your cooking boards on Pinterest so that you can easily find it later.Banana walnut breakfast bar recipe next to a cup of milk.

 Admin note: This post first appeared on the blog in December of 2013.
-It has been updated with new photos, and a printable recipe card with nutritional information.
+It has been updated with new photos, a printable recipe card with nutritional information, and a slideshow video featuring more breakfast recipes.

 Yield: 20 banana nut breakfast bars